Treatment for Skin Redness, Tiny Veins, Brown Spots and Sun Damage

 Within one to three weeks, the darkened spots will flake off and fade.
-Diffuse redness or telangiectasia will decrease and mottled completions will improve.
+Diffuse redness or telangiectasia will decrease and mottled complexions will improve.

 Will the spots and redness reappear over time?

-New brown spots, telangiectasia and diffuse redness may appear with new sun damage; however they too can be treated.
+New brown spots, telangiectasia and diffuse redness may appear with new sun damage; however, they can also be treated.
 Remember to always apply broad-spectrum sunscreen when outdoors to minimize sun damage and the appearance of new spots and diffuse redness.
-Rosacea is chronic and cannot be “cured” with any laser or light source, however its appearance can be improved.
+Rosacea is chronic and cannot be “cured” with any laser or light source; however, its appearance can be improved.